benthamite/elfeed-ai/README.md

 Run `M-x elfeed-update` as usual.
 New entries are scored automatically, and those meeting the relevance threshold are tagged `ai-relevant`.
 Filter your search buffer with `+ai-relevant +unread` to see curated content.

-To score entries that arrived before you enabled the mode, use `M-x elfeed-ai-score-unscored`.
-To open the settings menu, use `M-x elfeed-ai-menu`.
+To score entries that arrived before you enabled the mode, use `M-x elfeed-ai-score-unscored`. `elfeed-ai` will then score all and only the entries published in a number of past days equal to `elfeed-ai-score-unscored-days` (set to `7` by default).

+You can explore other relevant commands and user options with `M-x elfeed-ai-menu`.

 ## Documentation